FAQ

 Another security project has a feature that’s missing in secureblue, can you add it?

-First, check our features list on whether it already lists an equivalent or better feature.
+First, check our features list to see whether it already lists an equivalent or better feature.
 If it doesn’t, open a new GitHub issue.

 Why are Bluetooth kernel modules disabled?
 How do I enable them?